KCaldeira/coin_bgc/CONTINUATION.md

 ## Overall Goal
 The overall goal is to simulate land-surface behavior under climate change using a Solow-Swan growth model.
 The system is under-determined by one parameter, so **Ksoil_0** (inverse time constant for heterotrophic respiration) is chosen a priori.

-## Current State - ALL STEPS COMPLETED ✅
+## Current State - ALL STEPS COMPLETED AND WORKING ✅
-- **Step 1 COMPLETED**: Pre-industrial parameter fitting using piControl data
+- **Step 1 COMPLETED**: Pre-industrial parameter fitting using piControl data with analytical optimization
 - **Step 2 COMPLETED**: CO2 fertilization effect estimation using SSP585bgc data
-- **Step 3 COMPLETED**: Climate sensitivity parameter estimation using SSP585 data with new parameterization
+- **Step 3 COMPLETED**: Climate sensitivity parameter estimation using SSP585 data with data-driven initial guesses
 - **Step 4 COMPLETED**: Validation step using all fitted parameters
 - **Code Refactoring COMPLETED**: Modular architecture with clean parameter optimization approach
 - **Virtual Environment COMPLETED**: Isolated Python environment with all dependencies
 - **PDF Visualization COMPLETED**: Automatic PDF book generation
 - **Parameter Structure COMPLETED**: Advanced climate sensitivity parameterization
+- **Parameter Inheritance COMPLETED**: Proper parameter passing between steps
+- **Data-Driven Optimization COMPLETED**: Using actual data values for initial guesses
 - **Multi-region processing**: Can run for all countries and models simultaneously
 - **Smart parameter optimization**: Only optimizes parameters not provided by user
 - **Batch processing**: Single command processes multiple regions/models